CitrineInformatics/citrine-python/docs/source/workflows/predictors.rst

 Graph predictor
 ---------------

-The :class:`~citrine.informatics.predictors.GraphPredictor` stitches together multiple other predictors into a directed bipartite graph, where every model node is connected to an arbitrary number of input descriptors and exactly one output descriptor.
+The :class:`~citrine.informatics.predictors.graph_predictor.GraphPredictor` stitches together multiple other predictors into a directed bipartite graph, where every model node is connected to an arbitrary number of input descriptors and exactly one output descriptor.